Losant/losant-docs/docs/workflows/custom-nodes.md

 ## Versioning

 When [using a Custom Node](#using-custom-nodes), you must choose a version of the Custom Node to run.
-Since a Custom Node's stage, user inputs, output type and output result are all version-specific, your Custom Node's functionality can differ wildly across versions.
+Since a Custom Node's canvas, user inputs, output type and output result are all version-specific, your Custom Node's functionality can differ wildly across versions.
 As a best practice, we recommend only making minor, incremental changes (such as bug fixes) across versions.
 If the Custom Node's core functionality is changing, we recommend creating a new Custom Node.

 ![Custom Node Versions](/images/workflows/custom-nodes-versions.png "Custom Node Versions")